Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: Background and preliminaries

 \subsection{Related Works}

 Although dictionary attacks are ubiquitous in password security research \cite{meter, eco, persuasion, FLA, composition_policy}, little effort has been spent studying them.
-This Section covers the most relevant contributions.
+This section covers the most relevant contributions.

 Ur~\etal~\cite{measuring} firstly made explicit the large performance gap between optimized and stock configurations for mangling rules attacks.
-In their work, Ur~\etal~recruited professional figures in password recovery and compared their performance against off-the-shelf parametric/nonparametric approaches in different guessing scenarios.
+In their work, Ur~\etal~recruited professional figures in password recovery and compared their performance against \textit{off-the-shelf} parametric/nonparametric approaches in different guessing scenarios.
 Here, professional attackers have been shown capable of vastly outperform any password model.
-This thanks to custom dictionaries, proprietary mangling rules, and the ability to create tailored rules for the attacked set of passwords (referred to as \textit{freestyle} rules).
-Finally, the authors show that the performance gap between professional and non-professional attacks can be reduced by combining guesses of multiple password models.
+This thanks to custom dictionaries, proprietary mangling rules, and the ability to create tailored rules for the attacked set of passwords.
+Finally, the authors show that the performance gap between professional and non-professional attackers can be reduced by combining guesses of multiple password models.

 More recently, Liu~\etal~\cite{reasoning} produced a set of tools that can be used to optimize the configuration of dictionaries attacks.
 These solutions extend previous approaches \cite{auto_mr, rule_hc}, making them faster.
 Their core contribution is an algorithm capable of inverting almost all mangling rules; that is, given a rule $r$ and password to evaluate $p$, the inversion-rule function produces as output a \textit{regex} that matches all the preimages of $r(p)$ \ie all the dictionary entries that transformed by $r$ would produce $p$.
-At the cost of an initial pre-computation phase, following this approach, it is possible to count dictionary-words/mangling-rules hits on an attacked set without enumerating all the possible guesses.
-Liu~\etal~used the method to optimize the ordering of mangling rules in a rules-set by sorting them in decreasing hits-count order.\footnote{Primarily, for rule-major order setups (\eg JtR).} In doing so, the authors observed that default rules-sets follow an optimal ordering only rarely.\\ Basing on the same general approach, they speedup the automatic generation of mangling rules \cite{auto_mr} and augment dictionaries by adding missing words in consideration of known attacked sets \cite{rule_hc}.
-Similarly, they derive an approximate guess-number calculator for rule-major order attacks.
+At the cost of an initial pre-computation phase, following this approach, it is possible to count dictionary-words/mangling-rules \textit{hits} (\ie guessed passwords) on an attacked set without enumerating all the possible guesses.
+Liu~\etal~used the method to optimize the ordering of mangling rules in a rules-set by sorting them in decreasing hits-count order.\footnote{Primarily, for rule-major order setups (\eg JtR).} In doing so, the authors observed that default rules-sets follow an optimal ordering only rarely.